-The third and final year of office of the current senate will come to an end on 1 July and the University of Tartu senate elections will take place in May.
+The third and final year of office of the current senate will come to an end on 1 July 2017 and the University of Tartu senate elections took place in May.

 The senate consists of 22 members.
 The senate is composed of the rector as chair of the senate, 16 members elected by academic staff members and five student representatives.